28msec/zorba/README.txt

   FLWOR Foundation - Zorba 0.9
   ----------------------------

   Welcome to Zorba!
+We are pleased to announce the first release (beta version 0.9) of the Zorba.
+  Zorba is a general purpose C++ XQuery processor implementing the W3C family of specifications (it is not an XML database).
+  The query processor has been designed to be embeddable in a variety of environments
+  (e.g. other programming languages extended with XML processing capabilities, browsers, database servers, XML message dispatchers, smartphones).
-Zorba is a general purpose XQuery engine written in C++.
-Zorba aims to run on a wide range of platforms including smartphones and servers.
-Its architecture employes a modular design, which allows customizing Zorba to your needs, e.g. exchanging the store.
+  Its architecture employes a modular design, which allows customizing the Zorba query processor to the environment’s needs.
+  In particular the architecture of the query processor allows a pluggable XML store (e.g. main memory, DOM stores, persistent disk-based large stores, S3 stores).
+  Zorba runs on most platforms and is available under the Apache license v2.

-  In this first release of Zorba, following functionalities are
+  In this first release of Zorba, the following functionalities are implemented:

-  implemented:
-      * XQuery 1.0 and XPath 2.0 (as in the W3C recommendation)
+   * XQuery 1.0 and XPath 2.0 (as in the W3C recommendation) except modules and only limited support for schema validation
-      * XML Updates (as in the evolving W3C recommendation)
+   * XQuery Update Facility 1.0 (as in the evolving W3C recommendation)
-      * A In-Memory-Store
-      * GroupBy (as in the evolving W3C XQuery 1.1 recommendation)
+   * An In-Memory (replaceable) XML store (implements the XQuery Data Model (XDM) W3C recommendation)

-  However, this release is not tuned for performance!
-Next versions will especially focus on improving Zorba's overall performance.
+  This release is not optimized for performance (e.g indexes are not supported yet).

   The Latest Version
   ------------------